-The Open Systems Adapter Support Facility (OSA/SF), function level 440, requires general disk space and a minidisk for each user ID.
+The Open Systems Adapter Support Facility (OSA/SF) requires general disk space and a minidisk for each user ID.
 OSA/SF requires its own user ID and also requires a maintenance user ID for its installation.
-Refer to the OSA/SF program directory for more information.
+See the OSA/SF program directory for more information.